>> Click here for PDF

 Provide assistance to the USDA Natural Resources Conservation Service (NRCS) through:

-- Engineering surveys, planning (resource concerns, engineering alternatives), and design in cooperation with NRCS multi-disciplinary staff.
-Engineering support and training will be provided as needed by NRCS.
+- Surveys, planning (resource concerns, engineering alternatives), and design in cooperation with NRCS multi-disciplinary staff.
+Engineering support and training will be provided by NRCS.

 - Planning, design, layout and construction inspection for conservation improvements including irrigation systems, rangeland structural practices, wildlife habitat, and wetland enhancements.